-In addition, non-cash transactions included in 2020 a change in other payables in respect of acquisitions on credit of non-current assets in the sum of NIS 60 million.
+In addition, non-cash transactions in 2020 included a change in other payables in respect of acquisitions on credit of non-current assets in the sum of NIS 60 million.

-(\\) With respect to cash flows from discontinued operations, see Note 4.
+() With respect to cash flows from discontinued operations, see Note 4.